jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 * "linear-series" - Places a row of instances of an object starting from a particular location; requires the standard placement options values, plus:
 	- "count" – [required; integer] – Specifies number of object instances to place in a row
-	- "across" – [optional; boolean, default is true] – Specifies whether the series goes from lesser 'x' to a greater 'x' value (true) or from lesser 'z' to a greater 'z' value (false)
+	- "across" – [optional; boolean, default is true] – Specifies whether the series goes from lesser "x" to a greater "x" value (true) or from lesser "z" to a greater "z" value (false)
-	- "offset" – [optional; number, default is '0'] – Specifies in size units the offset between objects when they are placed, if a negative value the objects may overlap
+	- "offset" – [optional; number, default is "0"] – Specifies in size units the offset between objects when they are placed, if a negative value the objects may overlap

 * "rectangle" - Places a rectangle of instances of an object starting from a particular location; requires the standard placement options values, plus:
-	- "countWide" – [required; integer] – Specifies number of object instances to place in a row from lesser 'x' to a greater 'x' value
+	- "countWide" – [required; integer] – Specifies number of object instances to place in a row from lesser "x" to a greater "x" value
-	- "countDeep" – [required; integer] – Specifies number of object instances to place in a row from lesser 'z' to a greater 'z' value
+	- "countDeep" – [required; integer] – Specifies number of object instances to place in a row from lesser "z" to a greater "z" value
-	- "lengthOffset" – [optional; number, default is '0'] – Specifies in size units the offset between objects along the 'x' axis when they are placed, if a negative value the objects may overlap
+	- "lengthOffset" – [optional; number, default is "0"] – Specifies in size units the offset between objects along the "x" axis when they are placed, if a negative value the objects may overlap
-	- "widthOffset" – [optional; number, default is '0'] – Specifies in size units the offset between objects along the 'x' axis when they are placed, if a negative value the objects may overlap
+	- "widthOffset" – [optional; number, default is "0"] – Specifies in size units the offset between objects along the "x" axis when they are placed, if a negative value the objects may overlap

-NOTE: "linear-series" and "rectangle" placement objects only place along the 'x' and 'z' axis's.
-The 'y' axis is fixed from the placement's position.
+NOTE: "linear-series" and "rectangle" placement objects only place along the "x" and "z" axis's.
+The "y" axis is fixed from the placement's position.

-TODO: Consider ways to do 'y' axis placement.
+TODO: Consider ways to do "y" axis placement.

 TODO: Determine if we need other builtin placement algorithms.

-## Wirings

-Wirings are JSON arrays containing a list of Modifier JSON objects.
-Wirings do not contain "config", "options" and "data" subsections.

-## Modifiers

-TODO